 Prenuptial agreements are contracts through which parties can reach an agreement about property.
 Common elements in prenuptial agreements include but are not limited to:

 There are many other matters that can be included in premarital agreements.
 However, it is important to understand that child support, or the right to child support, can never be affected by a prenuptial agreement.

 To be enforceable, a prenuptial agreement must be in writing, and it must be signed by both parties.
 There are some situations in which premarital agreements are unenforceable.
 The statute lists some of the following examples:

 Prenuptial agreements can be beneficial for any couple planning to get married in Cook County.
 To learn more about drafting a prenuptial agreement, or for assistance with enforcement issues surrounding an existing premarital agreement, you should reach out to a Cook County prenuptial agreement attorney as soon as possible.
-Contact Arami Law Office for more information.
+Contact Arami Law for more information.

 How did we do?